 ManpowerGroup has developed a practical framework - the Teachable Fit Model - that is being used by employers to identify what capabilities really matter for success.
 By dissecting job roles, employers can identify the skills that can migrate across industries or be developed with relative ease.
 Employers can then be more detailed and specific about the pragmatic requirements of the job, and more focused on the gaps that can be filled.
 Employers can use the model to evaluate candidates, and predict how successfully a potential candidate's skills gaps can be filled.
-The model can also be used to help identify and target complementary industries to tap into previously unconsidered talent pools, as well as identify and cross-train existing employees who have the capability and potential to be developed into other roles.
+The model can also be used to help identify and target talent pools, as well as identify and cross-train existing employees who have the capability and potential to be developed into other roles.
 Learn more>>